Young-Pancake/LogisticsAndDriverDashboard-CRUD-Website/README.md

 ## Usage

-To illustrate how operations can be handled in the logistics branch of a company
+To illustrate the inner workings of operations and how it can be handled in the logistics branch of a company

  ## Contributing